mgechev/revive/RULES_DESCRIPTIONS.md

 ## unconditional-recursion

 _Description_: Unconditional recursive calls will produce infinite recursion, thus program stack overflow.
 This rule detects and warns about unconditional (direct) recursive calls.

 _Configuration_: N/A

+## unexported-naming

+_Description_: this rule warns on wrongly named un-exported symbols, i.e. un-exported symbols whose name start with a capital letter.

+_Configuration_: N/A